On the Limits of Language Generation: Trade-Offs Between Hallucination and Mode Collapse: Introduction

-\begin{description} \item[Open Question 1.] {Is there a class of generative algorithms for which the induced generators can be modeled as Turing machines and which achieve breadth and consistency for all countable collections of languages?} \end{description} Further, we also proved a more robust version of our main result (\cref{infthm:breadth:mop}), namely, \cref{infthm:impossibility:robust}, which showed that no algorithm from a large class of generators can generate while making a ``small'' number of hallucinations or omissions {(also see \cref{sec:ApproxConsBreadth} for another robust version of \cref{infthm:breadth:mop})}.
-It is interesting to understand if one can prove a more robust version of \cref{infthm:breadth:mop}.
+{Further, we also proved more robust versions of our main result (\cref{infthm:breadth:mop}), namely, \cref{infthm:impossibility:robust,infthm:approxbreadth:stat}, which showed that no algorithm from a large class of generators can generate while (a) making a ``small'' number of hallucinations or omissions or (b) making a finitely many omissions and zero hallucinations.} It is interesting to understand if one can prove a more robust version of \cref{infthm:breadth:mop}.
 To this end, we propose the following problem. \begin{description} \item[Open Question 2.]
 What is the Pareto frontier of an approximate notion of breadth and consistency?
-In other words, if we fix a collection of languages and allow the generator to hallucinate at some given rate, what is the minimal fraction of the mass from the target language that this generator has to miss? \end{description} Next, to the best of our knowledge, it is not possible to test if a language collection is identifiable in the limit (without access to a strong oracle); this, for instance, becomes evident by inspecting Angluin's criterion for identifiable collections (see \Cref{def:angliun-criterion}).
+In other words, if we fix a collection of languages and allow the generator to hallucinate at some given rate, what is the minimal fraction of the mass from the target language that this generator has to miss? \end{description} Subsequent work of \citet{kleinberg2025density} makes progress on a variant of this question in the \emph{online} setting: they, for instance, design an algorithm that achieves no hallucinations in the limit and covers a non-trivial fraction of the target language (which is in some sense the best possible due to our impossibility results).
+Next, to the best of our knowledge, it is not possible to test if a language collection is identifiable in the limit (without access to a strong oracle); this, for instance, becomes evident by inspecting Angluin's criterion for identifiable collections (see \Cref{def:angliun-criterion}).
 Hence, we would like to know the following: \begin{description} \item[Open Question 3.]
-Is there a best-of-both-worlds algorithm between consistent generation and generation with breadth, \ie{}, is there an algorithm that will always generate in the limit from the target language consistently but, whenever identification is possible, it will also achieve breadth? \end{description} We make some initial progress on this question by showing that the algorithm proposed by \citet{kleinberg2024language} already achieves this best-of-both worlds guarantee, provided it has access to a \emph{subset oracle} for $\cL$ that answers queries of the form ``is $L_i\subseteq L_j$?'' {(see \cref{sec:subsetOracle:bestOfBothworlds})}.
+Is there a best-of-both-worlds algorithm between consistent generation and generation with breadth, \ie{}, is there an algorithm that will always generate in the limit from the target language consistently but, whenever identification is possible, it will also achieve breadth? \end{description} We make some initial progress on this question by showing that the algorithm proposed by \citet{kleinberg2024language} already achieves this best-of-both worlds guarantee, provided it has access to a \emph{subset oracle} for $\cL$ that answers queries of the form ``is $L_i\subseteq L_j$?'' {(see \cref{sec:subsetOracle:bestOfBothworlds})}. {In subsequent work \citet{kalavasis2024characterizationslanguagegenerationbreadth}, we show that a variant of this algorithm (given a subset oracle) has a best-of-three-worlds guarantee: for any countable collection $\cL$, it consistent, stable, and generates with breadth when possible.}

 Finally, our algorithm that achieves (almost) exponential rates for identification uses an algorithm for identification in the limit as a black box.
 However, our algorithm that achieves exponential rates for generation makes use of certain specific properties of the algorithm of \citet{kleinberg2024language}.
 Thus, we ask the following question.